The Brand Name-Game: How Visuals Solidify a Brand

 - Iconography (images)

 - Editorial voice and tone

 - Legal guidelines

 - Brand platform

-Brand style guides are similar to style guides in that they share similar categories, but brand style guides provide more comprehensive information for each category.
+Similarly, brand style guides are like style guides in that they share similar categories.
+However, brand style guides provide more comprehensive information for each category.
 An example of this is the logo category.
 In a brand style guide, the size, spacing, exclusionary space, and incorrect usage is included.
 Also included are examples of the logo in both print and web format and trademark examples.
-One of the more important categories that appears in the brand style guide, but not in the style guide, is the “Photography” category.
-This category is crucial to companies that use pictures in advertisements and an essential part of the brand style guide.
+One of the more important categories that appears in the brand style guide is the “Photography” category.
+Above all, this category is crucial to companies that use pictures in advertisements and an essential part of the brand style guide.

-So, while the structure of the information is similar, the different elements are simply presented in a way that showcases the brand.
-Every brand needs a style guide that specifies the necessary guidelines and rules to maintain the brand’s identity and consistently present the company image.
+Finally, while the structure of the information is similar, the different elements are simply presented in a way that showcases the brand.
+Every brand needs a style guide.
+Even more one that specifies the necessary guidelines and rules to maintain the brand’s identity.
+As well as consistently present the company image.
 Visual aids are the best way to help people quickly understand the quality of work and services your company can deliver.
-It’s all in the visuals.
+It’s all in the visuals!

 Video marketing is an exciting and interactive way for you to reach an audience, and thanks to the digital-technology boom of the last 20 years; it is more important and more cost-effective than ever to create video content for your brand.
 Do you want more information about video-marketing?
 Check out our website and tell us if we can use video to take your online marketing strategy to the next level!